3DGI/cityjson/crates/cityjson-lib/README.md

 ## Scope

-+ Maps the complete core CityJSON objects to their equivalent language-specifi structure.
++ Maps the complete core CityJSON objects to their equivalent language-specific structure.
 + Provides structures for the CityJSON geometric primitives.
 This means de/referencing the geometries when reading/writing to CityJSON files.
 + Implements getters and setters for CityModel and each object in CityJSON.
 + Does not provide operations on the CityObjects and their geometries (eg. intersect, volume, compare, validate etc.).